-The Final Design Study Report is available for public review.
 This design meets operational needs along with MOA and State of Alaska requirements.
+Key features include the following:

-- Access to the new site will remain the same as access to the existing site to minimize disturbance to neighborhoods. - The new site takes maximum advantage of existing vegetation and setbacks from highly used areas to reduce noise and visual impacts. - The new site incorporates green infrastructure.
-The filtration and infiltration properties of the surrounding bog will be used to avoid creating artificial ponds and constructed wetlands.
-Snow melt will be detained by berms that provide a high degree of settlement and decrease flows to create more consistent outfall rates.
+- Access to the new site will remain the same as access to the existing site to minimize disturbance to neighborhoods. - The new site takes maximum advantage of existing vegetation and setbacks from highly used areas to reduce noise and visual impacts. - The new site incorporates green infrastructure to treat the snow meltwater.
+Snow meltwater will be detained by berms to settle out fine sediments, and the effluent is further treated through the infiltration properties of the surrounding bog.

-6. Why is the proposed site larger than the existing site?
+6. Why is a site of this size needed?